Kossit73/Broiler_chicken_Financial_Model/README.md

 streamlit run streamlit_app.py
 ```

+The dashboard organises the inputs into horizontal tabs that mirror the CLI
-The dashboard exposes all key assumptions in the sidebar.
-As you tweak values,
+assumption schedule.
+As you tweak values, the NPV/IRR metrics and detailed
-the NPV/IRR metrics and detailed tables refresh instantly.
-Download buttons are
+tables refresh instantly.
+Download buttons are available on each tab, including
-available on each tab if you want to export the tables as CSV files.
+the assumptions summary, if you want to export the tables as CSV files.